 Pay attention to the toilet, the sink and the floor.
 Empty out the laundry pile and remove damp towels.
 Use liners for your trashcan and change the bags frequently.

-Last but not the least, use a cleaner and apply a generous spray everytime you change the bag.
+Last but not least, use a cleaner and apply a generous spray everytime you change the bag.
 Don’t leave used tissues sitting on coffee tables and table surfaces; dispose of them properly to lessen illnesses.

 3. Wash Hands Frequently